fedora

 Before we start, you need:

-What weโ€™re doing: Finding the hooks directory in your Git repository.
+What weโ€™re doing: Finding the Git hooks directory.

 ls -la .git/hooks/

-What this does: ๐Ÿ“– Shows you all the hook examples that Git provides by default.
+What this does: ๐Ÿ“– Shows all available hook templates.

 Expected Output:

-What weโ€™re doing: Creating a pre-commit hook that runs basic checks on your code.
+What weโ€™re doing: Making a hook that says hello.

 #!/bin/sh